Kimserey/BlogArchive/20180504_async_subscibe_angular.md

 Over the past year, working in companies using Angular, many times have I been in situations where I was asked to explain the differences between `async` pipe and `.subscribe` in Angular.
 More precisely explain my standpoint which is to __always use async pipe when possible__ and __only use `.subscribe` when side effect is an absolute necessity__.
 The challenge in explaining this comes to how to convince without giving an hour boring lesson of why side effects in logic are hard to maintain and how prematured `.subscribe` forces developers to make unecessary side effects.
-So today I would like to cover that subject and provide an explanation which I hope will answer the question of when to use which.
+So today I would like to talk about that and provide explanations which I hope will help to understand which to use.
 This post will be composed of three parts:

 1. Observable and Rxjs
 2. Subscribe function